Finding the right winter jacket is essential to an enjoyable and bearable winter season so shop for quality, not quantity.

-The Norrona Roldal Gore-Tex PrimaLoft Jacket or the Arc’teryx Beta AR Jacket is what you should look for if you are looking for something to wear on the ski hill or for other outdoor activities like ice climbing or mountaineering.
+The below jackets are the types of styles that you should look for if you are looking for something to wear on the ski hill or for other outdoor activities like ice climbing or mountaineering.
 Most styles are designed for skiing and snowboarding, but brands like Arc’teryx and Norrøna have other technical options that are suitable for a variety of activities including ice climbing and mountaineering.

 Casual, Around-Town Winter Coats

-The Nobis Merideth Wool Blend Parka and the Canada Goose Banff Parka are ideal if you are living somewhere with harsh, winter climates.
+The Canada Goose Rossclair Parka and the Nobis Yatesy Down Parka are ideal if you are living somewhere in harsh, winter climates.
 Both of these winter jackets are ideal for those looking for something to wear while you run into town to do your errands or to keep warm while watching your kids’ soccer games on the weekend.

-These jackets will be slightly more stylish and have more comfort features such as a larger hood, sometimes a fur trim on the hood and lined, handwarmer pockets.
-Technical features are not necessarily all that necessary for these particular garments because they are not being used for high intensity activities.
+Casual, around-town winter jackets will be slightly more stylish and have more comfort features such as a larger hood, sometimes a fur trim on the hood and lined, handwarmer pockets.
+Technical features are not necessarily all that necessary for these particular garments because they are not being used for high-intensity activities.

 Do-It-All Winter Jackets

-They can be fitted with stylish features like buttons and a fur trim on the hood or they can be more of a relaxed fit with easily accessible pockets and a built-in goggle-wipe in a forearm pocket.
+These jackets can be fitted with stylish features like buttons and a fur trim on the hood or they can be more of a relaxed fit with easily accessible pockets and a built-in goggle-wipes in a forearm pocket.

 What is the Difference Between Down and Synthetics?

 There are two main types of insulation found in winter jackets; down and synthetic and recently, milkweed insulation has been introduced to the market and is performing impressively.
 Milkweed is an insulation that holds exceptional thermal capacity, comes from a 100% renewable and plant-based source and is not hypoallergenic.
 Each type of insulation will have their benefits as well as their setbacks so it is best to be aware of this information so you ensure you are purchasing a winter jacket that will meet your needs.